AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/insights/attribute-category.md

 Text features include counts for certain text elements, such as words, sentences, emojis, and classifications for semantics, emotion, and tone that are used for analysis with Insights.
 Text may also receive a readability score.
 Coming soon.

 <!-- Not yet approved by legal

-GenStudio for Performance Marketing uses Adobe's AI and machine learning capabilities to study text and apply tags based on the inherent features.

 The following table lists the image feature categories recognized by the GenStudio for Performance Marketing AI.